 Among the mujtahideen whom the Prophet (peace be on him) trained was Muadh ibn Jabal (may Allah be pleased with him).
 He was sent as a leader on different expeditions and because was trusted for his knowledge to go and deliver.
-When he was sent to Yemen, we have the very famous hadith
+In the very famous hadith:

 This shows the approval of the Prophet (peace be on him).
 He would teach private circles and public circles.
 And some circles to women and some special circles in his house, or late at night in the mosque, next to his house.
 Some selected companions would attend these circles.
 When they were being trained, the Prophet (peace be on him) would allocate tasks for them.

 A famous incident which happened in his life time was when they were on their way to Bani Quraiza when they betrayed their covenant with the Prophet (peace be on him).
 They were going to fight and the Prophet (peace be on him) wanted to go quickly without delay.
 He said:

 When the Prophet (peace be on him) returned from the battle of Al-Ahzab (The Confederates), he said to us, ‘None should offer the ‘Asr prayer but at Bani Quraiza.’
 The ‘Asr prayer became due for some of them on the way.
 Some of them decided not to offer the Salah but at Bani Quraiza while others decided to offer the Salah on the spot and said that the intention of the Prophet (peace be on him) was not what the former party had understood.
 And when that was told to the Prophet (peace be on him) he did not blame anyone of them.
 (Bukhari)

 This example is a clear instance of the divisions between them – some people are literal and some see beyond the literal meaning and we see this later in the division of the schools.